 Sunlight and UV lamps can have a drastic effect on the severity of psoriasis.
 5-10 minutes of direct sunlight a day can make a noticeable difference.

-If you plan on using UV lamps, you should look over our article Does UV Light Treatment Help Psoriasis – A Psoriasis Phototherapy Guide for more thorough information.
+If you plan on using UV lamps, you should look over our article about UV phototherapy for more thorough information.
 Always remember that tanning beds are not recommended for treating psoriasis of any kind.

 Add Fish Oil and Probiotics to Your Diet